The Pros, Cons, and Costs of the Top 6 Content Distribution Platforms

 Since last year, the distribution landscape has changed considerably.
 One company on the old list went out of business.
 A few have lost a lot of their relevance.
 And Facebook has gotten much stronger, continuing on its path to world domination, one suggested post at a time.

 Clearly, not all distribution platforms are created equally.
 Social networks each have certain types of people drawn to their respective news feeds—think of lunchroom cliques from high school.
 For marketers, it’s crucial that precious ad dollars are spent wisely on the clique that’s most likely to respond to your work.
 There needs to be clear objects for any distribution initiative so marketers can pair smart content with the right platform, and as a result, the right audience.

-As you think about how to make your content more effective, here’s our updated breakdown of the most important distribution platforms in 2015.
+As you think about how to make your content more effective, here’s our updated breakdown of the most important distribution platforms.

 *Note: All costs vary depending on a number of factors tailored to your campaign.
 Estimates come from our own case studies and online reports, but like with the Bowflex, results most certainly vary.